Sentinel QMSv5 · AuditLog.AI · Technology

 Freeze & dual-hash

-Each file is hashed locally: SHA-256 then RIPEMD-160(SHA-256).
-Sidecars (.hash, .2ha) and optional OTS proofs (.hash.ots) are created.
+Each artefact is hashed locally: SHA-256 then RIPEMD-160(SHA-256).
+Sidecars (.hash, .2ha) and optional OTS proofs (.hash.ots) may be created.

 3

-Deterministic manifests
+Deterministic PASS/FAIL

 4